ThePansmith/Monifactory/README.md

 ## Features
 - [Plenty of changes throughout the entire pack, from new multiblocks, to new mods, to new progression](CHANGELOG.md)
-- A complete overhaul of post-tank progression from Nomifactory CEu
+- A complete overhaul of UV+ progression from Nomifactory CEu
 - Draconic Evolution and Avaritia have been replaced with new mechanics involving Sculk
 - A new, Harder difficulty mode for returning Nomi CEu Hard Mode players
 - A retexturing of everything to fit the modern style